Ahmadalhomsi/customers-payment-manager-shadcn/README.md

     *   Password validation for new users via external API.
 *   **User Interface**:
     *   Modern and responsive UI built with React and Next.js.
-    *   Reusable UI components built with Radix UI.
+    *   Reusable UI components built with Shadcn.
     *   Customizable theme using `next-themes`.
     *   Uses `sonner` for toast notifications.